ibm-cloud-docs/databases-for-enterprisedb/reference-monitoring.md

 ### IO utilization in percent 60 minute average
 {: #ibm_databases-for-enterprisedb_disk_io_utilization_percent_average_60m}

-How much disk I/O has been used over 60 minutes as a percentage of total disk I/O available.
+How much disk I/O was used over 60 minutes as a percentage of total disk I/O available.

 | Metadata | Description |
 |----------|-------------|